• Skip to content

 Checking your weight during pregnancy

-If you start pregnancy above a healthy weight range, your weight should be checked at each antenatal appointment.
+If you start pregnancy outside a healthy weight range, your weight should be checked at each antenatal appointment.
 If it isn’t, it’s a good idea to ask to be weighed or create a simple chart to track it yourself.

 At your appointments, you can also ask about: